tsackton/taelgar/People/Orcs/Nuzkar.md

 > `$=dv.view("_scripts/view/get_PageDatedValue")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

-![[nuzkar-potrait.png|right|320]]An orc scholar, loremaster, and archivist, seeking stories, rumors, and information about other free orcs, about how Thark's enslavement works, and how to free more of her people.
+![[nuzkar-potrait.png|right|320]]An orc scholar, loremaster, and archivist, seeking stories, rumors, and information about other free orcs, about how [[Thark]]'s enslavement works, and how to free more of her people.

 She has a twin sister, [[Aygul]], as well as a husband and large family in Uzgukhar.

 %%^Date:1748%%
-Inspired by [[Riswynn]] and the [[Battle for Uzgukhar]] to rededicate herself to her childhood dream of doing more for all orcs who suffer, unfree, in Thark's control.
+Inspired by [[Riswynn]] and the [[Battle for Uzgukhar]] to rededicate herself to her childhood dream of doing more for all orcs who suffer, unfree, in [[Thark]]'s control.
 %%^End%%

 %% notes
 ## History

 Nuzkar and Aygul are 51 years old, born near Gorzum oasis, to relatively poor farmers.
 Their parents were both born chained orcs and both struggle.
 In their father, this manifested as nightmares, weeks sometimes in bed with migraines.
 In their mother, who was freed when she was 8, this manifests as violent outbursts, where she often has to be restrained.
-Despite this, the parents are fervant believers in Xurkhaz and envision there salvation will be in their children, born free and unchained and untouched by Thark.
+Despite this, the parents are fervant believers in Xurkhaz and envision there salvation will be in their children, born free and unchained and untouched by [[Thark]].

 The twins are born first, then their three siblings, soon after.
 However, tragedy strikes when the twins are 8.
 They are at this point old enough to help out on the farm, and one afternoon when their father can't work due to his headaches, their mother goes into a rage and kills the three younger children.